We are NerdWallet’s Smart Money Podcast, where we answer real-world money questions.

 Sean Pyles: Yes, I think it’s very helpful to be clear with your partner about the terms of the agreement.
 You’re moving from an emotional, potentially familial, relationship to a financial, contractual one.
 Blurring these can make things more complicated.
 You might be able to forgive certain things, but it could end up costing you your finances.
 It can be very helpful to have that conversation, lay out your finances, and ensure that you are getting a fair deal.

 Sara Rathner (Yes, Andrew mentioned that they have a goal to purchase a house in the future in their voicemail.
 This can cause a lot of tension in your relationship if the other person you cosign for doesn’t pay their bills on time and it falls on Andrew.
 Andrew is now unable to achieve a major financial goal.
-This could lead to resentment that can last for years, as buying a house is a way to wealth.
+This could lead to a lot of resentment over the years, as buying a house is a way to wealth.
 It can also lead to hurt feelings if you are unable to do so because you helped someone else break the deal.

 Sara Rathner: Yeah.
 It was my first home, so I had been renting before I applied for my mortgage.
 I also had to show proof that I paid rent on time for at least one year.
 It was my lease.
 However, if you cosign for someone else, you are equally responsible for their lease.
 It is possible that you might be unable to get a mortgage if there aren’t enough rent payments.

 Kim Palmer: That’s a great point.
 It also suggests that Andrew might be able to help his family members in other ways than signing for them.
 You might think about other ways he could still be supportive and helpful.
 One way he could do this is to give them a lump sum that he feels comfortable with and that would not put his future in danger if anything goes wrong.
 This is one way to help, but it won’t put your credit rating at risk.
 You might also be able to help in other ways.
 You might go apartment hunting with them.
 If possible, help them to find an apartment that is affordable.
-Help them build credit by talking with them about making timely payments on their credit cards or any other accounts they may have.
+Help them to build their credit by talking with them about making on-time payments on any credit cards they have.

 Sara Rathner: There are many other options.
 Many people wait until they are married to get the best housewares.
 You need this stuff even if you are young and just starting out.
 Andrew, if you have any household items that you find very useful in your life, give them to your loved ones and help them start their lives.
 You might also agree to pay a certain bill.
 You might offer to pay their internet bills for a certain amount of time.
 This can be a way to help them get started.